clojure-emacs/clojure-mode/README.md

 # Clojure Mode

-Provides Emacs font-lock, indentation, navigation and refactoring for the [Clojure(Script) programming language](http://clojure.org).
+`clojure-mode` is an Emacs major mode that provides font-lock (syntax highlighting), indentation, navigation and refactoring support for the [Clojure(Script) programming language](http://clojure.org).

 This document assumes you're familiar with Emacs.
 More thorough walkthroughs,